 Peggy Dufresne had won a stunt-pilot state-championship in Maine, owned a horse and worked at the Berkshire Country Inn, where I was the entertainment for the winter.
 In the spring she took me flying (loop-de-loops, stalls and spins included).
 We flew up to visit John Cassel in Vermont, but got lost between the mountains.
 The plane had no radar or GPS (of course) and you can’t just pull over on the side of the road to look at a map when you’re flying.
 Luckily we found the airstrip right before the clouds rolled in.

 Later Peggy came to stay with me in Sweden and Denmark (seen here working on our street’s semiannual community-cleanup).

 She was Canadian-Indian and free to the bone.

-During the 70’s and 80’s I travelled back and forth between the US and Europe, perhaps 6 or 8 times, at one point forming the rock band “My Ship“.
+During the 70’s and 80’s I travelled back and forth between the US and Europe, perhaps 6 or 8 times, at one point forming an original rock band “My Ship“ in Denmark.
 Oliver Strauss on Guitar, Jens Elbøl on Bass and Michael Puggård-Møller on drums.
 They were all fine players, but I knew nothing about rock’n roll so I think we sounded more like Indie-Rock today.